MaryamHeidari/Google-Play-Store-Apps/README.md

 # Google-Play-Store-Apps
-we want to find which application is successful in Google play store, in order to guide investors in making better choices of their money when investing in applications.
+It was a team project.
+We want to find which application is successful in Google play store, in order to guide investors in making better choices of their money when investing in applications.

 ## Business questions
 1.Which application is going to be successful in future and worth to investigate on it?